will-bainbridge/AUPLAS/README.markdown

 LICENSE
 -------

-AUPLAS is provided under the terms of the Eclipse Public License v1.0.
-See LICENSE or <http://www.eclipse.org/legal/epl-v10.html> for details.
+AUPLAS is provided under the terms of the MIT License.
+See LICENSE or <http://www.opensource.org/licenses/MIT> for details.

 DESCRIPTION
 -----------